Carl Addison Swanson

 Early in their marriage after a short stint of selling pensions in Rhode Island, both Swanson and his wife moved to Texas to attend law school.
 Carl found his way to the legal departments of two oil field service companies in Houston while his wife became a prominent bankruptcy attorney.
 When the oil boom burst, Swanson went to work for the FDIC and closed numerous commercial banks.
 He received a second Presidential Citation for his work with the “Southwest Plan” involving the savings and loan industry.

-Carl Addison Swanson has written twelve books, including the most recent, Fat People Are Harder to Kidnap, Sorry Don’t Pay the Bulldog and Pig in the Poke, featuring the lovable boat bum, Hush McCormick, helper to those needing to escape from various wild predicaments encountered in life.
+Carl Addison Swanson has written fourteen books, including the most recent, Free Fall in a No Fly Zone: Autumn of 1967, the sequel to Double Parked in the Twilight Zone: Summer of 1960.
+Some of his other books Fat People Are Harder to Kidnap, Sorry Don’t Pay the Bulldog and Pig in the Poke, and they feature the lovable boat bum, Hush McCormick, helper to those needing to escape from various wild predicaments encountered in life.